 Ella is the co-overseer of the Kaïna’s staff, working as a kind of second-in-command to Dorin, technically her boss, in practice her equal partner.
 Like Dorin, Ella — now a woman late in middle age — comes from Samdela, a world that is covered from pole to pole with urban development.
 Samdela is a center of organized crime.
 A vast syndicate based on Samdela functions as an inverted shadow government behind the official structure that is the Empire.
 As a young woman, Ella was a lieutenant in this organization, on her way up until, by a misstep or by betrayal still unknown, she was caught by the Blacksuits — an empire-wide police force and spy agency — convicted, punished, and sent off-world to a lifetime of “service.”

 Ella’s Story, a kind of e-telenovela, is very much a work in progress.
+A new chapter appears each week at our “News & Chat” blog, usually on Wednesdays.
 There’s always more to come…

 Click here for